microsoft/vstest/docs/RFCs/0033-Hierarchy-TestCase-Property.md

 This document specifies a way for the TestCase to provide these display values directly to the test explorer, granting flexibility and control back to the test adapter.

+## Helper Library

+[Microsoft.TestPlatform.AdapterUtilities](https://www.nuget.org/packages/Microsoft.TestPlatform.AdapterUtilities) is a helper library created to make it easy to create values for `ManagedType` and `ManagedMethod` that meet this spec.
+Use `ManagedNameHelper.GetManagedName()` to create a `ManagedType`/`ManagedMethod` pair from a reflected type.
+Also `ManagedNameParser.ParseManagedTypeName` and `ManagedNameParser.ParseManagedMethodName` can parse and validate an existing `ManagedType` or `ManagedMethod`

 ## Specification

 TestCases for managed code may include a string array (string[]) valued property named `Hierarchy`.
 The specification below outlines the requirements for the contents of the property.